 Three different values are used as step change desired output during 300 samples in order to confirm the proposed hybrid NARMA-L2 based MENN model has the ability to be a controller for tracking the desired output.
-Fig. 14 can be observed that the actual output of the CSTR plant is excellent at tracking the desired output and it has small overshoot without oscillation in the output as well as the steady state error equal to zero when it is used NARMA-L2 based on MENN model while the output of the plant has high overshoot and error in the steady state when it is used NARMA-L2 based on MLP model.
+Fig. 14 it can be observed that the actual output of the CSTR is excellent at tracking the desired output and it has small overshoot without oscillation in the output and more accurate as well as the steady state error equal to zero when it is used NARMA-L2 based on MENN model with PSO learning algorithm than NARMA-L2 based on MENN model with BPA.

-Fig. 15 shows the control action of the NARMA-L2 based on MENN model which has a small spick action of the coolant flow-rate to track the desired concentration output and to minimize the steady-state error to the zero value.
+Fig. 15 shows the control action of the hybrid neural controller which has a small spick action of the coolant flow-rate to track the desired concentration output and to minimize the steady-state error to the zero value.